Dylan Gelula

-Dylan Nicole Gelula (born May 7, 1994) is an American actress who is best known for her role of Xanthippe on Unbreakable Kimmy Schmidt, as well as her work in independent film.

-In 2016, Gelula made her film debut as the lead actress with romantic drama film First Girl I Loved, directed by Kerem Sanga.
-The film premiered at the 2016 Sundance Film Festival and won the audience award for Best Of NEXT.
-Gelula's performance in the film as Anne received rave reviews from various critics.
+Dylan Nicole Gelula (born May 7, 1994) is an American actress who is best known for her role of Xanthippe on Unbreakable Kimmy Schmidt, as well as for her work in independent films.
+Gelula made her film debut as the lead actress in romantic drama film First Girl I Loved (2016) and has since acted in the films Flower (2017), Support the Girls (2018), Her Smell (2018), Shithouse (2020), and Dream Scenario (2023), and Smile 2 (2024).

-She has since appeared in the films Flower, Support the Girls, Under the Eiffel Tower, Her Smell, and had the lead role of "Maggie" in Cooper Raiff's 2020 debut feature Shithouse, which won the Best Narrative Film prize at SXSW Film Festival.

 Early life

 Gelula was born on May 7, 1994, in Philadelphia, Pennsylvania.
-She was raised in Reform Judaism.
+Her father is an Ashkenazi Jew, and she was raised in Reform Judaism.
 She attended Lower Merion High School and recalls having a difficult time in high school, having been "very lonely, but very comfortable being alone," and showed up to school so infrequently that she was forced to either repeat her senior year or drop out.
 She ended up dropping out and moving to Los Angeles by herself at the age of seventeen.